Where is Eden Mills?

 Can I recommend an author for the Festival?

 Yes, you may recommend a favourite author or present an idea for an event, as many people and organizations do every year.
 We will not be able to respond to every request or pitch, however, so please do not interpret our silence as negligence.
-A committee of readers will consider your recommendation.

 Can I bring my work to the Festival to show the publishers on Publishers’ Way?